gauthamvasan/blog/_posts/Random/2018-10-13-gentleman-tamil-movie-comedy.md

 categories: Random
 ---

-The double entendres and sexual innuendos in the Tamil Movie [Gentleman](https://en.wikipedia.org/wiki/Gentleman_(1993_film)) have achieved a cult fan following over the years.
+<p align="justify"> The double entendres and sexual innuendos in the Tamil Movie <a href="https://en.wikipedia.org/wiki/Gentleman_(1993_film)">Gentleman</a> have achieved a cult fan following over the years.
 The comedy sequences involving Goundamani and Senthil are legendary to this day.
 Don't really know why, I started laughing out of the blue thinking about "Dikkilona".
 I figured I should rewatch those comedy scenes and list all the games mentioned in the movie.
-Finally a useful post in my blog :P
+Finally a useful post in my blog :P </p>

 |   	|   	|   	|
 |---	|---	|---	|